-Located on the second floor above the Willow Bar, the Downbeat was the first racially integrated jazz club in Center City.
-The building in which the Downbeat was located is still there.
+Located on the second floor above the Willow Bar, the Down Beat Swing Room was the first racially integrated jazz club in Center City.
+The building in which the Down Beat was located is still there.

 The Down Beat was owned by jazz impresario Nat Segall.
 It was open from 1939 to circa 1948.
 Charlie Parker came in from New York City “every other week or so.”
 He was paid $25 a night to jam with Dizzy Gillespie and other jazz greats-in-the-making.